Why you should make a Will

 Here are 10 reasons to help you with your decision to make a Will

-- A will lets you leave clear instructions about how your estate is to be distributed.
+- A Will lets you leave clear instructions about how your estate is to be distributed.
 Without one, it is subject to the Intestacy Rules and may not go to the people you would have chosen.

 - A Will lets you choose your own Executors.
 If you die without one, your closest relatives will need to apply for ‘letters of administration’.

-- A will lets you appoint Guardians to look after your children until they come of age.
+- A Will lets you appoint Guardians to look after your children until they come of age.
 You can also make financial arrangements for them, for their benefit.

 - A Will allows you to make specific gifts to individuals.
 These can range from items of jewellery to sums of cash.
+You can also provide instruction on care provisions for your pets.

 - Unmarried partners (and those not in a registered civil partnership) may not receive anything from your estate, unless you have made a Will in their favour.